Top 19 Best Things To Do in Poland

 16. Visit Zamosc: A UNESCO-Listed Renaissance Town

 The streets, dotted with cozy cafes and intriguing landmarks, practically beg you to wander aimlessly.
-Get lost (in the best way) as you explore Zamosc’s fortress and perfectly preserved architecture.
-Visit the Zamosc Synagogue, a stunning example of Renaissance architecture that offers a glimpse into the town's Jewish heritage.
+Explore Zamosc’s fortress and preserved architecture, including the Renaissance-style Zamosc Synagogue. which offers a glimpse into the town's Jewish heritage.

 As the holiday season approaches, the town twinkles with lights adorning the streets, and the aroma of mulled wine and roasted almonds fills the town's square.
-Take a Christmas tour of Zamosc for a magical experience.
-This may be the best way to view the beautiful holiday decorations and atmosphere in this historic town.
+Take a Christmas tour of Zamosc and enjoy its festive decorations and enchanting holiday atmosphere.

 15. Discover Poznan’s Heritage: A City Rich in History and Culture

-Poznan, often called the birthplace of Poland, is a city full of history and culture.
+Join a guided walking tour of Poznan and visit every corner of this captivating city.
+Poznan, often called the birthplace of Poland, is full of history and culture.
 In the Old Town, you’ll find the remarkable Renaissance Town Hall and the vibrant merchant houses on Stary Rynek.
 As you explore, you’ll uncover the city’s deep historical roots.

 Go to Cathedral Island, which is believed to be where Poland’s very first kings got their royal baptism.
 After exploring the cathedral, visit the Porta Posnania Interactive Center, which offers engaging exhibits on the island's history and its role in the Polish state's origins.